 - Disputes relating to loans and interest on loans will be dealt with by a court or an arbitrator if you have a valid arbitration agreement.

-Where to file a complaint?
+Where to file a complaint to the Trade Inspectorate?

-What should the complaint contain?
+What should a complaint to the Czech Trade Inspection Authority contain?

 How can the Czech Trade Inspection Authority proceed?